-Mount Vernon man pleads not guilty in girlfriend’s beheading
+Washington man pleads not guilty to beheading girlfriend

-MOUNT VERNON — A Washington man accused of beheading his girlfriend has pleaded not guilty to murder.
+MOUNT VERNON, Wash.
+(AP) — A Washington man accused of beheading his girlfriend has pleaded not guilty to murder.

 The Skagit Valley Herald reports 32-year-old Timothy Paul Hernandez of Mount Vernon entered the plea Thursday in Skagit County Superior Court.